 In-depth defense for Enterprise

-Windows Defender Application Guard is capable of offering its customers a trouble-free browsing experience by protecting enterprise systems from advanced attacks that try to seek an entry to the network and devices via the Internet.
+Microsoft Defender Application Guard is capable of offering its customers a trouble-free browsing experience by protecting enterprise systems from advanced attacks that try to seek entry to the network and devices via the Internet.
 It even has a definite plan of action when malicious code manages to enter the network.
 The ingenious tool silently coordinates with Microsoft Edge to open that site in a temporary and isolated copy of Windows.
 In this case, even if the attacker’s code is successful in attempting to exploit the browser, the attacker finds their code running in a clean environment with no interesting data, no access to any user credentials, and no access to other endpoints on the corporate network.
 The attack thus loses its prominence and invariably gets disrupted.

 Soon after the browsing session is complete, the temporary container is thrown away, alongside the malware.
-All this happens in a quick succession and the user does not even get a hint of attack having taken place.
+All this happens in a quick succession and the user does not even get a hint of an attack having taken place.
 After deletion, a fresh new container is created for future browsing sessions.

 Web developers and Application Guard

-The news that brings much joy for the web developers is that they do not need to do anything different or new with their site code – Microsoft Edge renders sites in Application Guard fundamentally the same way it does in the host version of Windows.
+The news that brings much joy for web developers is that they do not need to do anything different or new with their site code – Microsoft Edge renders sites in Application Guard fundamentally the same way it does in the host version of Windows.
 There is no essential requirement of detecting malicious code when Microsoft Edge is running in this mode, nor any need to account for behavior differences.
 Since this temporary container is destroyed when the user is done, there is no existence of cookies or local storage when the user is finished.